Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 Enhanced or Flavored: Turkeys labeled enhanced or flavored are pre-brined.
 Don’t brine these turkeys.

 So, for the answer to the question, “Can I brine a frozen store-bought turkey?, Yes, you can!
-Just make sure to read the label first when selecting your turkey.
-Make sure it was frozen fresh with no injections.
+Be sure to read the label carefully when selecting your turkey.
+Make sure it’s frozen fresh, with no additives.

 Wet Brining Dos & Don’ts